Yuma Kagiyama

 Yuma Kagiyama (鍵山 優真, Kagiyama Yūma) is a Japanese figure skater.
-He is the 2022 Olympic silver medalist, a three-time World silver medalist (2021, 2022, 2024), the 2024 Four Continents Champion, the 2024–25 ISU Grand Prix Final silver medalist, the 2023–24 ISU Grand Prix Final bronze medalist, the 2020 Four Continents bronze medalist, an eight-time Grand Prix medalist (seven gold, one bronze), a three-time ISU Challenger Series medalist (two gold, one silver), the 2022 Olympic silver medalist in the team event (Note: On 29 January 2024 CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
-On 30 January 2024 the ISU reallocated medals to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.) and the 2024–25 Japanese National Champion.
+He is the 2022 and 2026 Olympic silver medalist, a four-time World silver medalist (2021, 2022, 2024, 2026), the 2024 Four Continents Champion, a two-time Olympic silver medalist in the team event (Note: On 29 January 2024 CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
+On 30 January 2024 the ISU reallocated medals to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.)
+(2022, 2026), a three-time Grand Prix Final medalist, a nine-time Grand Prix medalist (eight gold, one bronze), a three-time ISU Challenger Series medalist (two gold, one silver) and a two-time Japanese national champion (2024–25, 2025–26).
 At the junior level, Kagiyama is the 2020 Youth Olympic champion, the 2020 World Junior silver medalist, and the 2019–20 Japan Junior national champion.

 Kagiyama is the former world junior record holder for the free skate and combined total score under the ISU Judging System.
 He is known for his speed, skating skills, and consistency.

 Personal life and education

 Yuma Kagiyama was born in Karuizawa, Nagano, Japan, and is the son of two-time Olympian Masakazu Kagiyama.
 He went to Karuizawa Chubu Elementary School before moving to Kanagawa Prefecture where he attended Rokkakubashi Junior High School in Yokohama.
 Kagiyama graduated from SEISA Kokusai High School in Yokohama in 2022 and enrolled at Chukyo University in Nagoya later that year.
 He is majoring in sports science.

 Kagiyama's hobbies include gaming, listening to music, photography, and watching anime.
-He looks up to Yuzuru Hanyu, Shoma Uno and Nathan Chen.
+He looks up to Yuzuru Hanyu, Shoma Uno, and Nathan Chen.

 Competitive career

 Early career

 Kagiyama began skating at the age of 5 at the Kazakoshi Park Ice Arena in Karuizawa where his father was working as a coach.
-He has been coached by his father since the beginning and describes his father, who treated him the same as his other students, as strict but says that is what allowed him to develop into the skater he is today.
-Kagiyama slowly started to make a name for himself and won the gold in the Novice A Class at the 2014 Kanto Regional Figure Skating Championships at the age of 11.
+He has been coached by his father since the beginning of his career and describes his father as an impartial coach whose strictness helped to mold him into the skater he is today.
+Kagiyama slowly began making a name for himself and won the gold in the Novice A Class at the 2014 Kanto Regional Figure Skating Championships at the age of 11.